 Your other major option is to file for bankruptcy in federal court, but you must do so before your home is sold.
 If you choose to do nothing, you wait too long, or the court rejects your foreclosure defense, your lender can schedule a public auction of the property.
 The sale will generally take place about three weeks after the court hands down a decision.

 This window of time is your last opportunity to file for bankruptcy and stop the foreclosure, so do not wait to speak with Law Office of Matthew Doyaga, LLC if your lender is about to sell your home.
-Our Columbus foreclosure defense attorney will take the time to evaluate your situation, determine whether you have a foreclosure defense, and review all your legal options.
+Our foreclosure defense attorney in Columbus will take the time to evaluate your situation, determine whether you have a foreclosure defense, and review all your legal options.

 Chapter 13 bankruptcy gives you the chance to reorganize your finances and catch up on missed mortgage payments interest-free.
 You will prepare and agree to a payment plan that consolidates your financial obligations into a single monthly payment.
 This payment, which is determined by what you can currently afford, will be made over three to five years.